Leigh Park couple devastated after masked men break in and steal their puppy

-Leigh Park couple 'devastated' after their eight-week-old French Bulldog puppy was stolen by masked men in Leigh Park burglary
+Leigh Park couple 'devastated' after their eight-week-old French Bulldog puppy was stolen by masked men in burglary

 A DISTRAUGHT couple are desperate for the return of their French Bulldog puppy who was stolen by masked men in a burglary.